Plesk Pricing: What You'll Actually Pay (And How to Save)

 Plesk is generally considered more affordable than cPanel at scale because they don't charge per account like cPanel does.
 If you're hosting 50 websites for different clients on a single server, Plesk's Web Host edition gives you unlimited domains for a flat rate, while cPanel's per-account pricing could cost significantly more.

-However, both have been steadily increasing prices. cPanel has raised prices multiple times since 2019, causing frustration among longtime users.
-Plesk has followed with regular annual price adjustments, including the substantial increase scheduled for January 2026.
+However, both have been steadily increasing prices. cPanel has raised prices multiple times recent years, causing frustration among longtime users.
+Plesk has followed with regular annual price adjustments, including the substantial increase scheduled for January.

 Feature Comparison